 • Identify a new market: Retail stores were where Gilette’s items were sold.
 By using the internet and a direct-to-consumer business strategy, Dollar Shave Club was able to offer razors for as little as $1.

 • Offer an improved customer experience: To create razors without any markup from a middleman, Dollar Shave Club collaborated with Asian producers.
 The customers that flocked to its low-priced offering could benefit from these expense savings.

-Google is well-known for its well-known search engine, but its enormous revenue is what gave rise to the business that is now known as Alphabet.
+Google is well-known for its well-known search engine, but its enormous revenue is what gave rise to the holding company that is now known as Alphabet, which comprises its numerous business initiatives.
 How was it done by Google?

 It used a product development growth strategy.